kerusey/CoffeeBreaker/CONTRIBUTING.md

 If you can reproduce the problem, please provide enough information so that it can be reproduced by other developers.
 This includes:
   * The Operating System
-  * The used CoffeeBreaker and dependences versions
+  * The used CoffeeBreaker and dependencies versions
   * An example image that shows the incorrect behavior, or a respective code snippet (preferably in the form of a failing unit test)
   * The stack trace in case of an unexpected exception For better readability, you may use [markdown code formatting](https://help.github.com/articles/creating-and-highlighting-code-blocks/) for any included code.